mattm/abtestcalculator/README.md

 First, clone this repository and ensure you have [npm](https://github.com/npm/npm) installed.

-Next, install all of the project's dependencies by running `npm install`.
+Next, install the project's dependencies by running `npm install`.

-Finally, simply run `gulp` from the command line and open `build/index.html` in your browser.
+Finally, simply run `gulp` from the command line and then open `build/index.html` in your browser.

 ## The Math